EU summit chair: we want trade deal with Britain but must protect our market

-BRUSSELS, Oct 15 (Reuters) - EU summit chairman on Thursday said the bloc wanted a new trade deal with Britain but also needed to protect its cherished single market from cheap substandard goods.
+BRUSSELS (Reuters) - EU summit chairman on Thursday said the bloc wanted a new trade deal with Britain but also needed to protect its cherished single market from cheap substandard goods.
+[L8N2H616G]

 “We want an agreement but we want also to protect the level playing field.
 It is a question of fairness, it is a question of jobs and of the integrity of the single market,” Charles Michel told reporters.